ndubs18/food2fork/README.md

 ### Scripts

-Forkify utilizes Webpack to compile its files
+This app utilizes Webpack to compile its files

 #### Run webpack in development mode: